-- The extent of the positive impact that the easing of restrictions will have on businesses; - When social distancing restrictions lift and allow the services sector to return; - The return of children to school to enable a return to the places of employment, especially office workers; - The extent of additional support needed for the community services sector; - The impact on unemployment and under-employment levels; - Consumer behaviour and expenditure patterns;

-- The impact of international migration restrictions on housing demand and the timing when migration might return, and - Timing, funding and nature of policy and fiscal responses by all tiers of governments to stimulate the economy after restrictions lift.
+- When and the extent that restrictions are eased and businesses are allowed to re-open: - When social distancing restrictions lift and allow the services sector to return; - The return of students to schools to enable a return to the places of employment, especially office - The extent of additional support needed for the community services sector; - The impact on unemployment and under-employment levels; - Consumer behaviour and expenditure patterns; - The impact of international migration restrictions on housing demand and the timing when migration might return; and - Timing, funding and nature of policy responses by federal and state governments to stimulate the economy after restrictions lift.

-Yarra will continue to monitor and adjust its response to the ever-changing situation and seek to understand the impacts on Yarra's business community.
-Our knowledge of Yarra's economy brings an awareness of its vulnerabilities, especially in sectors such as hospitality, arts and culture, as well as its opportunities for recovery and for supporting a more sustainable economy.
+Yarra will continue to monitor and adjust its response to the ever-changing situation and seek to understand the impacts on businesses.
+Our knowledge of Yarra's economy brings an awareness of its vulnerabilities, especially in sectors such as hospitality, retail, arts and culture, as well as opportunities for recovery and for supporting a more sustainable economy.